The College of Education offers degrees and experiences that suit the needs of learners across the continuum of educational careers.

-The Minor in Education, Learning, and Society (ELS) degree provides a strong background about how humans learn, and how society, environment, and culture shape that learning.
+The Minor in Education, Learning, and Society (ELS) provides a strong background about how humans learn, and how society, environment, and culture shape that learning.
 Prospective students may want to pursue careers in education, or they may be interested in issues of public policy, social justice, or learning and cognition.

 Master of Education (M.Ed.)

 A Master of Education (M.Ed.) degree provides intermediate-level graduate training which enhances professional knowledge and prepares students for further graduate study, if desired.
 Each specialty option has specific requirements in terms of courses, credit hours, internships, etc. Working closely with a faculty advisor, every M.Ed.
-Student undertakes individualized course of study, which culminates in a major project such as thesis, portfolio project, or an internship experience.
+The student undertakes an individualized course of study, which culminates in a major project such as thesis, portfolio project, or an internship experience.
 Largely through valuable mentoring and networking, our graduates pursue careers in education administration, counseling, among other options.
 See the complete list of M.Ed. degrees offered by the College.

 Master of Teaching (MIT)